skurekjakub/llm-long-horizon-coordination/README.md

 # Coordination mechanisms for long-horizon, self-converging, autonomous LLM systems

-This repository describes and showcases a large language model (LLM) coordination architecture I use to manage long-horizon, self-converging, autonomous tasks.
+This repository describes and showcases a large language model (LLM) coordination architecture I use to manage long-horizon agentic AI tasks.

 A couple of definitions to get started: